jhucsf/spring2020/assign/assign04.md

 It is not important what text is printed for <tt><i>text of error mesage</i></tt>.
 Error messages may be printed to either standard output or standard error.

+As a special case, your driver program does *not* need to print an error message if the `imgproc` executable is invoked without any command line arguments.
+(It should just print the usage message in this case.)

 ## Image plugins

 An *image plugin* is a Linux shared library defining four specific API functions.
 You are responsible for implementing four image plugins: